CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 maas $PROFILE vlan delete $FABRIC__ID $VLAN_ID
 ```

-Using the values from previous examples, this would be executed as:
+Using the values from previous examples, this is executed as:

 ```bash
 maas admin vlan delete 0 100